-I am talking about 50+ of my favorite pie crust and pie recipes with you!!
-This is the only guide you will EVER need to make any kind of gluten-free pie with a flaky, buttery, mouth-watering crust!
+I am so excited to share 50+ of my favorite pie crust and pie recipes with you!!
+This is the only guide you will EVER need to make any kind of gluten-free pie.
+These pies have that flaky, buttery, mouth-watering crust you love!

 This is the only resource you will need for perfect gluten-free pies!
 There are sweet pies, savory pies, and even fun creative ways to use pie crust covered.